This lesson will show you a couple of ways to use intonation naturally and confidently.

 - My vacation was good, I relaxed on the beach, had some cocktails, went swimming and didn't even think about work.

-- My hometown is in the countryside, so there's a lot of nature: rivers, mountains, and rice fields.
+- My hometown is in the countryside, so there's a lot of nature: rivers, mountains, and fields.
 In spring, there are cherry blossoms, and in autumn, there are red leaves.
 It's gorgeous.

 Stress the auxiliary verb in these patterns: